xjoeshadows/spurstuff/tools/ContextAPI/README.md

 A collection of tools to interact with the Context API.
 Substitute your own token for the placeholder in the scripts.

+### easyenrichment.py:
-easyenrichment.py: An easy way to do context api enrichment.
+An easy way to do context api enrichment.
 Accepts a filename of IPs (comma, newline, or space separated) as an argument as well as pasting into the terminal.

+### contextAPIEnrich-FlexibleCSV-JSONL.py:
-contextAPIEnrich-FlexibleCSV-JSONL.py: Enriches a CSV with variable columns to JSONL, variable workers for parallel requests, outputs to JSONL.
+Enriches a CSV with variable columns to JSONL, variable workers for parallel requests, outputs to JSONL.

+### IPs+Timestamps.csv:
+Sample CSV file

-Archived:
+### Archived:

+### contextAPI-IPEnrichToJSON.py:
-contextAPI-IPEnrichToJSON.py: Enriches a list of IPs in a txt file, variable workers for parallel requests, outputs to JSONL.
+Enriches a list of IPs in a txt file, variable workers for parallel requests, outputs to JSONL.

+### contextAPIEnrich-IPs-Timestamps-CSV.py:
-contextAPIEnrich-IPs-Timestamps-CSV.py: Enriches a list of IPs and Timestamps in a CSV, outputs to CSV.
+Enriches a list of IPs and Timestamps in a CSV, outputs to CSV.

+### contextAPIEnrich-IPs-Timestamps-JSONL.py:
-contextAPIEnrich-IPs-Timestamps-JSONL.py: Enriches a list of IPs and Timestamps in a CSV, outputs to JSONL
+Enriches a list of IPs and Timestamps in a CSV, outputs to JSONL

-IPs+Timestamps.csv: Sample CSV file